-But if he can pull it off, he’s going to be rolling in dollars, that’s for sure especially with the rumoured $150+ price tag.
-Heck, that may even lower sales which means some us may actually get a unit!
+But if he can pull it off, he’s going to be rolling in dollars that’s for sure, especially with the rumoured $150+ price tag.
+Heck, that may even lower sales which means some of us may actually get a unit!

 The problem we are also seeing in this niche is the constant growing of prices.
 Just 12 – 18 months ago handhelds like these would start at $50, now it’s normal to see them above $100.
 This is obviously due to demand, but when are we going to say “no” to these mad prices?